trulk/single_button/README.md

 # single_button
 Demo Godot application using a single button interface.

-Version 0.01
+Version 0.043

 # progress
-connections for signals made for changing a label
+Connected signals for button's state and cue labels.

+Timers moved to node above button (inputs can be swiched out easer).

+Signals now trigger closer to their expected behaviours.

 # to do
-implement signals so they work as intended. implement log for previous button actions.
+Implement log for previous button actions.

+Add counters for total and continuous presses.

+include UI elements to test interface.